mingster/riben.life/web/doc/RSVP/FUNCTIONAL-REQUIREMENTS-RSVP.md

 ### 5.3 Prepaid Rules

-**BR-RSVP-008:** If `prepaidRequired` is true, customers must be signed in (authentication required) to create a reservation.
+**BR-RSVP-008:** If `minPrepaidPercentage > 0`, customers must be signed in (authentication required) to create a reservation.
 Anonymous users must sign in or register before creating a reservation.

-**BR-RSVP-009:** If `prepaidRequired` is true, when a customer creates a pending RSVP, a store order is automatically created with `minPrepaidAmount` from `RsvpSettings`.
+**BR-RSVP-009:** If `minPrepaidPercentage > 0`, when a customer creates a pending RSVP, a store order is automatically created with the prepaid amount (percentage of total).
 Reservation is not confirmed until payment is received.

-**BR-RSVP-010:** Minimum prepaid amount (`minPrepaidAmount`, which can be specified as a dollar amount or CustomerCredit amount) must be paid before reservation time.
+**BR-RSVP-010:** Required prepaid amount = `ceil(totalReservationCost * minPrepaidPercentage / 100)`.
+If total cost is missing/0, prepaid is skipped.
+Prepaid must be paid before reservation time.

 **BR-RSVP-010a:** Customers can pay prepaid amount using existing credit from `CustomerCredit` table.

-**BR-RSVP-010b:** If customer credit is insufficient to cover prepaid amount, customer must top up credit or purchase products to refill credit.
+**BR-RSVP-010b:** If customer credit is insufficient to cover the prepaid amount, customer must top up credit or purchase products to refill credit.

 **BR-RSVP-010c:** When customer credit is used for prepaid reservation, the credit balance must be deducted immediately upon reservation confirmation.